Plant genome assembly: Structure

 The genome of plants can vary in their structure and complexity from small genomes like green algae (15 Mbp). to very large and complex genomes that have typically much higher ploidy, higher rates of heterozygosity and repetitive elements than species from other kingdoms.
 One of the most complex plant genome assemblies available is that of loblolly pine (22 Gbp).
-Due to their complexity, the plants’ genome sequences can't be assembled back into chromosomes using only short reads provided by next-generation- sequencing technologies (NGS), and therefore most plant genome assemblies available that used NGS alone are highly fragmented, contain large numbers of contigs, and genome regions are not finished.
+Due to their complexity, the plants' genome sequences can't be assembled back into chromosomes using only short reads provided by next-generation- sequencing technologies (NGS), and therefore most plant genome assemblies available that used NGS alone are highly fragmented, contain large numbers of contigs, and genome regions are not finished.
 Highly repetitive sequences, often larger than 10kbp, are the main challenge in plants.
 Most of the chromosomal sequences are produced by the activity of mobile genetic elements (MGEs) in the plant genomes.
 MGEs are divided into two classes: class I or retrotransposons, and class II or DNA transposons.
 In plants, long- terminal repeat (LTR) retrotransposons are predominant and constitute from 15% to 90% of the genome.
-Polyploidy is another challenge in assembling a plant genome, and it is estimated that ~80% of plants are polyploids.
+Polyploidy is another challenge in assembling a plant genome, and it is estimated that ≈80% of plants are polyploids.

 Assemblies

 The first complete plant genome assembly, that of Arabidopsis thaliana, was finished in 2000, being the third multicellular eukaryotic genome published after C. elegans and D. melanogaster.
-Arabidopsis, unlike other plants’ genomes (e.g. Malus) has convenient traits, such as a small nuclear genome (135Mbp) and a short generation time (8 weeks from seed to seed).
+Arabidopsis, unlike other plants' genomes (e.g. Malus) has convenient traits, such as a small nuclear genome (135Mbp) and a short generation time (8 weeks from seed to seed).
 The genome has five chromosomes reflecting approximately 4% of the human genome size.
 The genome was sequenced and annotated by the Arabidopsis Genome Initiative (AGI).

-The initiative for sequencing the genome of rice (Oryza sativa), began in September 1997, when scientists from many nations agreed to an international collaboration to sequence the rice genome, forming “The International Rice Genome Sequencing Project” (IRGSP).
-At an estimated size between 400-430 Mb, approximatively four times larger in dimensions than A. thaliana, rice has the smallest of the major cereal crop genomes.
+The initiative for sequencing the genome of rice (Oryza sativa), began in September 1997, when scientists from many nations agreed to an international collaboration to sequence the rice genome, forming "The International Rice Genome Sequencing Project" (IRGSP).
+At an estimated size between 400 and 430 Mb, approximatively four times larger in dimensions than A. thaliana, rice has the smallest of the major cereal crop genomes.

 Between 2000 and 2008 in total 10 plant genomes were published while in 2012 alone, 13 plant genomes were published.
 Since then the number was constantly increasing, and now more than 400 plant genomes are available in the NCBI genome database, of which 72 were re-annotated [NCBI].